TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Made allowmissileweapon combo actually work, and not just allow assault, decided to not allow with mg though

 r126
 Camera refactor:
 Cam edit mode and current cam split.
 Player cams for each stance/move mode
 Ivars for cam variables.
 This is where I seem to have hit the save file limit, no, just unrelated varables acting odd as if forgotten or overflowed.
 Research/deminification of TppSave and other save functions, bumping the save size for the mission category is likely to be a reciepie for disaster since it combines categories in one file and it's smack in the middle of some.
 Looks like I could add my own save file if I could add a category, but categories ar pow2 and max is at 255 suggesting there's no room even if it would just accept the field from lua/not require it in exe, or it would be if mgo category didn't fit into this scheme, but then that's only defined in mgo exe.

 r125
 Refactor InfMenuDefs, on table build adds reset settings and go back items
 Fix: Mb cutscene time using hour setting for minute.
 Split Enemy use DD equipment into Free roam and Missions
 Fix: noOnChangeSub also blocking OnChange for profiles - basically any profile that set other profiles was broken.
 Fix: Wormhole disable was reversed, also renamed to Wormhole Level since it's the same implementation as Fulton Level
+Option: soldierHearingDistScale

 r124 - 2015-01-30 - public release
 mbWargames: Zombie mode - mixes regular puppet and msf.
 Options: disableRetry, gameOverOnDiscovery - to replicate total stealth settings

 r123